TeraTech

 • Managing Data Types for Columns

 • QoQ requires that every column must have defining metadata.
-Queries created with the QueryNew function that omits the second parameter does not contain metadata.
+Queries created with the QueryNew function that omit the second parameter do not contain metadata.
 Use the optional second parameter to define data types.

 • Using the CAST Function

-• Use QoQ to convert a column value into a correct expression of the correct data type.
+• Use QoQ to convert a column value into a correct expression of the proper data type.

 • Using Aggregate Functions

-• Use these functions for retrieving summary information from a table instead of retrieving the entire table and then operating on its recordset.
+• Use these functions ftorretrievesummary information from a table instead of retrieving the entire table and then operating on its recordset.

 • Using group by and having expressions